josephwilk/shaderview/Readme.md

 * "/shader-string" <StringValue>

 Load a string as a opengl shader

+* "/texture" <StringValue> <IntValue>

+Load an image file as a texture in your shader.
+Texture is defined as iChannel1/2/3 based on IntValue.
+Add `uniform sampler2D iChannel1` to your shader.

 ```

 The uniforms are updated and sent to running shader.